haotianteng/FICT/README.md

 ### Citing FICT
 If you used FICT in your work, please cite:
 > Teng, H., Yuan, Y., & Bar-Joseph, Z. (2021).
 Clustering Spatial Transcriptomics Data.
 Bioinformatics.

+### Issue report and contact
+If you find any problem during using FICT, please don't hesitate to submit an issue through Github, or directly contact us through the email haotiant@andrew.cmu.edu